FOLLOW US :

 The parent who has the custody of the child can file a petition in a family court requesting the court to issue a child support order to the noncustodial parent.
 The child is also allowed to file a petition if he or he is emancipated and not living with both parents.
 The Department of Social services may also file a petition on behalf of a child living under the custody.

-In order to file for child support, you will be required to fill and submit an application form.
-You must include the name of the parents involved and their place of residency and the name of the children affected, ages and addresses.
 The petition must also have a clause claiming that one or both parents are not meeting their legal obligations to support the child.
 The one filing the case is known as the petitioner while the one requested to respond to the claims is known as the respondent.
 The form must be submitted to the Family Court Clerk’s office or a local child support center.

 Once you submit the form, you will be required to fill a financial disclosure affidavit.
 This document will ask you for information about your monthly expenses and overall net worth.
 It will also ask about the debts you owe and whether you have health insurance and other financial obligations.
 It is important you take your time and fill the form as accurately as you can.
 Every information you enter will count, however insignificant it may seem to be.
 Once the clerk checks and receives your petition, you will get a notice of hearing.